soimort/translate-shell/README.md

         Do not use any other theme than default.
     -no-ansi
         Do not use ANSI escape codes.
-    -no-bidi
+    -no-autocorrect
+        Do not autocorrect. (if defaulted by the translation engine) -no-bidi
         Do not convert bidirectional texts.